 The school administration is responsible for the security of students, employees, and the structures on campus.
 The administrators are responsible for checking all facilities to ensure they are secured.
 Campus academic buildings are locked outside of normal class hours.
-Campus academic buildings are opened by an administrator at approximately 6:45 am and are closed at approximately 11:00 pm (SC) or 11:30 pm (TX), Monday through Friday.
+Campus academic buildings are opened by an administrator at approximately 6:45 am and are closed at approximately 11:00 pm, Monday through Friday.
 Students can gain access to study through email requests to their instructors.
 Visitors must check in at the administrative office.